marjon-call/SmartSecRiddles/write_ups/5_BuyMyTokens.md

     require(cost >= _amountOfEtherAvailable, "dont be that guy; pay for your tokens");
 }
 ```
-Because we do not keep track of how much of the `msg.value` should be allocated to the previous purchases, each itteration calculates the purchase price with "already spent" ether.
+Because we do not keep track of how much of the `msg.value` should be allocated to the previous purchases, each iteration calculates the purchase price with "already spent" ether.
 A better solution would involve a variable that keeps track of how much ether we have spent on previous purchases like so:
 ```
 // added var